nogibjj/AirSense_FinalProjDE/README.md

 - `AirStore`: A GraphSQL database hosted on AWS RDS Aurora, maintaining all flight-related data for query purposes.

+_Why AirConnector?_: It brings ready-to-ship data to AirStore, which is closer to our server.
+For a single query, users can query and get their results within **0.2 seconds** instead of **12 seconds** if fetching from `AirBroker` directly.

 These services work together to form a stable and efficient microservices application.

 ### Diagram